 Important note: this post is based on the great sessions ‘I Can’t Ping My VM!
-Learn How to Debug Neutron and Solve Common Problems‘ of Rossella Sblendido & OpenStack Neutron Troubleshooting by Assaf Muller .
+Learn How to Debug Neutron and Solve Common Problems‘ of Rossella Sblendido & OpenStack Neutron Troubleshooting by Assaf Muller.
 So the credit goes to them.
-I simply gathered it here in a written form and added little bit of description and examples.
+I simply gathered it here in a written form and added a little bit of description and examples.
 Enjoy =)

 Common problems classification

-The problems you may experience can be divided into several categories:
+The problems you may experience can be divided into two categories:

-- Misconfiguration – you may experience issues due to inadequate configuration you put in the config files used by neutron.
+- Misconfiguration – you may experience issues due to an inadequate configuration you put in the config files used by Neutron.
 Wrong usage of the configuration tools may also be relevant and cause some issues.
-In addition, misconfigured underlying network will affect neutron functionality as every packet goes eventually through the physical.
-For example, it can be external network that isn’t reachable or firewall rule that is blocking traffic from your VMs or to them.
-So if the underlying network isn’t working, neutron will also fail to work properly.
+In addition, a misconfigured underlying network will affect neutron functionality as every packet goes eventually through the physical.
+For example, it can be an external network that isn’t reachable or firewall rule that is blocking traffic from your VMs or to them.
+So if the underlying network isn’t working, Neutron will also fail to work properly.

 Issue #1: I can’t ping/ssh my VM using private IP